KelvenH/Guitar-Vault/README.md

 ![site logo image](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/GV-Logo.png)

-It was important to use a 'simple' sans-serif font elsehwere on the site, for which another Google Font was used 'Varta'.
+It was important to use a 'simple' sans-serif font elsewhere on the site, for which another Google Font was used 'Varta'.

 ![Varta welcome text](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/welcome.png)

 ---
 Navigation Bar and Menus

-The design of the navigation bar employs bootstrap layout to ensure responsive sizing, bootstrap classes / components to create drop-down menus which collapse into an icon for small screen sizes and django template inheritence to aid structure and responsive selections.
+The design of the navigation bar employs bootstrap layout to ensure responsive sizing, bootstrap classes / components to create drop-down menus which collapse into an icon for small screen sizes and django template inheritance to aid structure and responsive selections.
 These are structured across 3 html files;
 - base.html - seen on all screens and hosts the logo and logo-text.
 Links to Account (i.e. sign-in/out, profile), Shopping Bag and Plectrum* are displayed here in larger screens but hidden on smaller devices.
 - mobile-nav-items.html - only displayed for smaller screens and allows for the Account / Shopping Bag & Plectrum* items to be displayed on a lower row (increasing the size available in the upper row for logo).
 - main-nav-items.html - contains a row of drop-down menus which employ django url filters to narrow the list of guitar items by category (electric/bass/acoustic) and further sub-categories (e.g. tier, left-handed).This menu is collapsed into a single icon for small screens.
 It also hosts a 'search bar' which looks for text matches against guitar brands and models.